 This room fits up to two people and comes complete with a private balcony, which provides that bit of extra space for when we needed to take a little breather.
 The balcony allowed us to step outside to enjoy a cup of coffee or simply relax with our other half.
 Definitely a good choice for couples!

 All rooms are also equipped with an electronic safe to store important valuables.
 Cleverly hidden away in one of the drawers, we could easily enjoy our stay here with a peace of mind knowing that our things were in safe hands.

-Fitted with both a queen bed and a single bed, the Triple Room is ideal for families or friends travelling in groups.
+Fitted with both a queen bed and a single bed, the Triple Room of this hotel near Bugis is ideal for families or friends travelling in groups.
 Accommodating up to three persons, the Triple is tastefully furnished to give guests just enough room to kick back and unwind after a long day.

 Perk up the morning with a cup of coffee or tea, which are complimentary for all guests to enjoy.
 There’s also a mini refrigerator for us to store the goodies we bought from the convenience store downstairs.
 Our ice-creams were still cold and yummy when we took them out the next day!

 The perfect room choice for guests travelling with their families, the Family (Balcony) comes with two queen beds.
 With more than adequate space for four persons, this room also has a private balcony overlooking the atrium – excellent for some good ole family bonding time.
 These rooms are limited in number and are highly popular (especially among families), so do book in advance to secure one!